Improved invariant polytope algorithm and applications: Conclusion and further work

 \subsection{Conclusion}

 The modified Gripenberg algorithm~\ref{alg_modgrip} together with the modified invariant polytope algorithm~\ref{alg_modinvpoly} can compute the exact value of the $\JSR$ in a short time (less than 30~minutes) for most matrix families up to dimension $22$, in some cases even up to dimension $40$.
-For matrices with non-negative entries, the algorithm may work up to a dimension of $3000$.
-Since the modified invariant polytope algorithm~\ref{alg_modinvpoly} finds in almost all cases a correct s.m.p., it may be used independent to estimate the $\JSR$.
+For matrices with non-negative entries, the modified invariant polytope algorithm may work up to a dimension of $3000$.
+Even more, since the modified Gripenberg algorithm~\ref{alg_modgrip} finds in almost all cases a correct s.m.p., it may be used alone for fast estimates of the $\JSR$ in time critical applications.